merchantprotocol/documentation/docs/05_Magento_v1/50_Currency_Geo_Filter/100_Changelog.md

  - Version number: 1.0.1 Stability: Stable Compatibility: 1.4.1.1, 1.4.2, 1.5

 The Currency Geo Filter Magento extension provides flexible location-based currency control.
-It is gives ability to split allowed store currencies by countries and accommodates visitors with currencies in desirable way.
-The store administrator is allowed to set the single currency or let user to choose it from the list depending on country visitor comes from (or by shipping / billing addresses optionally).
+It is gives you the ability to split allowed store currencies by countries.
+The store administrator is allowed to set the single currency or let users choose it from the list, depending on the country the visitor came from (or by shipping / billing addresses optionally).